-The funders variable is initiated as a mapping where the key is a number, and the value is a struct representing the contribution of each participant.
-This struct contains each participant's public address and their respective value contributed to the fund.
+The funders variable is initiated as a mapping where the key is an address, and the value is a number representing the contribution of each participant.
 The beneficiary will be the final receiver of the funds once the crowdfunding period is over-as determined by the deadline and timelimit variables.
 The goal variable is the target total contribution of all participants.